 Fossil fuel transition talks rescued from brink of collapse at COP29

-The coalition commits to working together to remove international treaties which are a barrier to removing subsidies.
+The coalition commits to working together to remove international treaties that are a barrier to dismantling subsidies.
 The Dutch government, which leads the coalition, estimated that “half of all subsidies are tied up in international agreements”, meaning cooperation is needed to scrap them.

-Its members also promise to develop national strategies to phase out subsidies and to produce inventories showing how they subsidise fossil fuels and at what cost
+Its members have also promised to develop national strategies to phase out their subsidies by COP30 next year and to produce inventories showing how they subsidise fossil fuels and at what cost.

-The 13 existing members agreed at COP28 to publish the inventories by COP29.
+The 13 original members agreed at COP28 to publish their subsidy inventories by COP29.
 But just four – the Netherlands, Belgium, France and Ireland – have done so.

 The Netherlands also had these types of subsidies and also reported subsidising company cars, plane tickets, jet fuel and fuel for farming and forestry.